indimail/indimail-virtualdomains/.github/README-indimail.md

 1.  svctool - A simple tool with command-line options which helps you to configure any configuration item in indimail (creation of supervise scripts, qmail configuration, installation of all default MySQL tables, creation of default aliases, users, etc)
 2.  configurable control files directory (using CONTROLDIR environment variable) (allows one to have multiple running copies of qmail using a single binary installation)
 3.  configurable queue directory (using QUEUEDIR environment variable) (allows one to have multiple queues on a host with a single qmail installation).
-    * qmail-multi (queue load balancer) uses qmail-queue to deposit mails across multiple queues.
-Each queue has its own qmail-send process.
+    * <b>qmail-multi</b> (queue load balancer) uses <b>qmail-queue</b> to deposit mails across multiple queues.
+Each queue has its own <b>qmail-send</b> process.
 You can spread the individual queues across multiple filesystems on different controllers  to maximize on IO throughput.
     * The number of queues is configurable by three environment variables **QUEUE_BASE**, **QUEUE_COUNT** and **QUEUE_START**.
 A queue in indimail is defined as a collection of multiple queues.
-    * Each queue in the collection can have one or more SMTP listener but a single delivery (qmail-send) processes.
+    * Each queue in the collection can have one or more SMTP listener but a single delivery (<b>qmail-send</b>) processes.
 It is possible to have the entire queue collection without a delivery process (e.g. SMTP on port 366 ODMR).
-The QUEUE_COUNT can be defined based on how powerful your host is (IO bandwidth, etc).
+The QUEUE\_COUNT can be defined based on how powerful your host is (IO bandwidth, etc).
 The configurable queue is possible with a single installation of indimail-mta and does not require you to have multiple indimail-mta installations (unlike qmail) to achieve this.
 4.  uses getpwnam to use uids/gids, home from /etc/passwd, /etc/group (allows me to transfer the binary to another machine regardless of the ids in /etc/passwd)
 5. Hooks into local and remote deliveries
-    * QMAILLOCAL - Run executable defined by this instead of qmail-local
+    * QMAILLOCAL - Run executable defined by this instead of <b>qmail-local</b>
-    * QMAILREMOTE - Run executable defined by this instead of qmail-remote
+    * QMAILREMOTE - Run executable defined by this instead of <b>qmail-remote</b>
     * Theoretically one can exploit QMAILLOCAL, QMAILREMOTE variables to route mails for a domain across multiple mail stores.
-6. Hook into qmail-remote's routing by using SMTPROUTE environment variable.
+6. Hook into <b>qmail-remote</b>'s routing by using SMTPROUTE environment variable.
     * Ability to do User Based Routing via SMTPROUTE environment.
 This gives the ability to split a domain across multiple hosts without using NFS to mount multiple filesystems on any host.
 One can even use a shell script, set the environment variable and deliver mails to users across multiple hosts.
 I call this dynamic SMTPROUTE.
-    * Additionally qmail-rspawn has the ability to connect to MySQL and set SMTPROUTES based on values in a MySQL table.
+    * Additionally <b>qmail-rspawn</b> has the ability to connect to MySQL and set SMTPROUTES based on values in a MySQL table.
 The connection to MySQL is kept open.
-This gives qmail-rspawn to do high speed user lookups in MySQL and to deliver the mail for a single domain split across multiple mail stores.
+This gives <b>qmail-rspawn</b> to do high speed user lookups in MySQL and to deliver the mail for a single domain split across multiple mail stores.
 7. Proxy for IMAP and POP3.
 Allows IMAP/POP3 protocol for users in a domain to be split across multiple hosts.
 Also allows seamless integration of proprietary email servers with indimail.
 The proxy is generic and works with any IMAP/POP3 server.
 The proxy comes useful when you want to move out of a headache causing mail server like x-change and want to retain the same domain on the proprietary server.
 In conjunction with dynamic SMTPROUTES, you can migrate all your users to indimail, without any downtime/disruption to email service.
 The proxy and dynamic SMTPROUTES allow you to scale your email server horizontally without using NFS across geographical locations.
 8. ETRN, ATRN, ODMR (RFC 2645) support
 9.  accesslist - restrictions between mail transactions between email ids (you can decide who can send mails to whom)
 10. bodycheck - checks on header/body on incoming emails (for spam, virus security and other needs)
 11. hostaccess - provides domain, IP address pair access list control. e.g. you can define from which set of addresses mail from yahoo.com will be accepted.
 12. chkrcptdomains - rcpt check on selective domains
-13. envrules - recipient/sender based - set or unset environment variables (qmail-smtpd, qmail-inject, qmail-local, qmail-remote) any variables which controls the behaviour of qmail-smtpd, qmail-inject, qmail-local, qmail-remote e.g. NODNSCHECKS, DATABYTES, RELAYCLIENT, BADMAILFROM, etc can be defined individually for a particular recipient or sender rather than a fixed value set at runtime.
+13. envrules - recipient/sender based - set or unset environment variables (qmail-smtpd, qmail-inject, <b>qmail-local</b>, <b>qmail-remote</b>) any variables which controls the behaviour of qmail-smtpd, qmail-inject, <b>qmail-local</b>, <b>qmail-remote</b> e.g. NODNSCHECKS, DATABYTES, RELAYCLIENT, BADMAILFROM, etc can be defined individually for a particular recipient or sender rather than a fixed value set at runtime.
 14. NULLQUEUE, qmail-nullqueue (blackhole support - like qmail-queue but mails go into a blackhole).
 I typically uses this in conjunction with envrules to trash the mail into blackhole without spending any disk IO.
-15. qmail-multi - run multiple filters (qmail-smtpd) (something like qmail-qfilter).
-Also distributes mails across multiple queues to do a load balancing act. qmail-multi allowed me to process massive rate of incoming mails at my earlier job with a ISP.
+15. <b>qmail-multi</b> - run multiple filters (qmail-smtpd) (something like <b>qmail-qfilter</b>).
+Also distributes mails across multiple queues to do a load balancing act. <b>qmail-multi</b> allowed me to process massive rate of incoming mails at my earlier job with a ISP.
 16. envheaders - Any thing defined here e.g. Return-Path, qmail-queue sets Return-Path as an environment variable with the value found in Return-Path header in the email.
-This environment variable gets passed across the queue and is also available to qmail-local, qmail-remote
+This environment variable gets passed across the queue and is also available to <b>qmail-local</b>, <b>qmail-remote</b>
 17. logheaders - Any header defined in this control file, gets written to file descriptor 2 with the value found in the email.
 18. removeheaders - Any header defined here, qmail-queue will remove that header from the email
 19. quarantine or QUARANTINE env variable causes qmail-queue to replace the recipient list with the value defined in the control file or the environment variable.
 Additionally an environment variable X-Quarantine-ID: is set which holds the orignal recipient list.